Micro-Novelty/Specialized-MLP-for-noise-robustness/README.md

     random_state=99)
 ```

-with noise 10%, The underlying Accuracy Ranging from 73 - 81% with the same amount of parameters and same 1000 samples
+with noise 10%, The underlying Training Accuracies Ranging from 73 - 81% with the same amount of parameters and same 1000 samples

 ●.
-AWE doesn't necessarily prevent Overfitting, it helps to reduce it by making it more stable during training and more consistent learning.
+AWE doesn't necessarily prevent overfitting and underfitting, it helps to reduce it, by making it more stable during training and more consistent at learning during generalization.